DanDanCool/config/README.md

 # config
-my configuration for terminal + vim + various other things

-the pairs script works best with smart indent disabled
+configuration for neovim, requires version 0.5

 # TODO:
 - finish rewriting the nerdtree menu
-- rewrite tagbar
-- ~~add keymaps to fzf.lua for more navigation options (tab split, vsplit, etc.)~~ rewrite fzf in lua
+- rewrite fzf
 - refactor!!! (everything should be snake case to match the neovim style)
 - fix those errors from complete.lua
 - add the 'additional complete' items from the lsp into complete.lua